 Depending on the type of art you make, you might prefer a different type of paper.
 With that in mind, I rated my favorite papers and included them here.
 I’ll give you tips on what they’re best for so you can’t go wrong.

-Whether you’re searching for quality paper for your artwork or want to try something new, read on to discover the best paper to use for colored pencil drawing.
+Whether you’re searching for quality paper for your artwork or want to try something new, read on to discover some of the top papers for drawing with colored pencils.

-My Picks for Best Paper to use for Colored Pencil Drawing
+My Picks for Paper to use With Colored Pencil Drawing

 There are so many different options available in art supply stores that you need to know what you’re looking for.
 I’ve reviewed six unique types of paper and explained why they’re the best-colored pencil paper.